jwindle/jwindle.github.io/about.markdown

 time, enabled the optimization of root systems for improved nutrient uptake, stress tolerance, and reduced greenhouse gas emissions.

-Below you will find a brief recapitulation of my skills and work experience.
+Below you will find an overview of my skills and work experience.
 You can also find me on [LinkedIn](https://www.linkedin.com/in/jesse-windle-19802836).